California Uninsured Motorist Accident Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

 Another important fact is that uninsured motorist coverage may also apply if you do not know the identity of the liable driver because they fled the scene of the accident.
 California law requires drivers involved in accidents that result in property damage or injuries to immediately stop their vehicles and take certain steps at the accident scene.
-In many cases, it is required to report the accident to the authorities within a certain period of time.
+In many cases, the accident must be reported to the authorities within a certain period of time.

-When a driver fails to abide by the law and flees the scene, they can face serious criminal charges if they are caught.
-If they are caught by the police, you can also find out their identity to file an insurance claim.
-However, in many situations, the driver who fled the scene is never found.
+When a driver fails to abide by the law and flees the scene, they can face serious criminal charges if they are apprehended.
+If they are caught by the police, their identity can be determined, allowing you to file a claim for insurance.
+However, in some situations, the driver who fled the scene is never found.

-In this situation, your UM coverage can also kick in to help you.
-This coverage considers an unidentified hit and run driver to fall under the definition of an “uninsured driver,” so you will have up to your UM policy limits in coverage even if you never find out who the driver was.
+In this situation, your UM coverage can also help you.
+This coverage considers an unidentified hit-and-run driver to fall under the definition of an “uninsured driver,” so you may have up to your UM policy limits in coverage even if you never find out who the driver was.

 If you get injured by a driver without insurance, you may breathe a sigh of relief when you realize that you have UM coverage.
 However, your insurance company does not automatically send you a check in this situation.
-Quite the opposite, actually, as these claims can be surprisingly challenging.
+These claims can also be challenging in certain situations.

 In order to prove your UM claim, you will need to demonstrate the following:

-• The driver’s breach of the duty caused the crash and your injuries
+• The driver’s breach of duty caused the crash and your injuries.

 You must also provide evidence of the value of your claim.
 This may include presenting medical bills, pay statements, statements from medical or occupational experts, and more.
 Proving liability for the accident and the amount of your losses can be more challenging than you think.
-Our law firm knows how to gather and present the necessary evidence to support your UM or UIM claim.
+Our uninsured motorist accident attorneys know how to gather and present the necessary evidence to support your UM or UIM claim.

 How Insurance Companies Challenge UM/UIM Claims

-Even if you think you have a completely valid claim, you may be shocked when you receive an extremely low settlement offer or an outright denial.
-Insurance adjusters have many tactics to challenge these claims, including the following:
+Even if you think you have a completely valid claim, you may be surprised when you receive an extremely low settlement offer or an outright denial.
+Some insurance adjusters may have many tactics to challenge these claims, including the following:

-• Challenging whether a hit-and-run driver actually physically contacted your vehicle or claim you were responsible for the accident
+• Challenging whether a hit-and-run driver actually had physical contact with your vehicle, or claiming you were responsible for the accident.

-For help with your UM/UIM claim in California, look no further than the team of trusted attorneys at Arash Law led by Arash Khorsandi, Esq.
-We recovered $500 million and more for our clients, and we can help you.
-Call (888) 488-1391 or contact us online for free to learn more about how we can help you if you were involved in a California uninsured motorist accident.
+For help with your UM/UIM claim in California, our team at Arash Law, led by Arash Khorsandi Esq., is here for you.
+We represent clients who have been injured in accidents with uninsured or underinsured drivers.
+Call (888) 488-1391 or contact us online to learn more about how we can help you if you were involved in a California uninsured motorist accident.